graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/commandline.md

   * Make a new directory with `mkdir lesson01`, then type `mv test* lesson01`.
 The `*` tells the comandline to include *everything* that starts with test, so BOTH files should get moved.
 Confirm it using `cd lesson01` and `ls`.
 * **`open`*`file_or_folder`*** (Mac) or **`ii`*`file_or_folder`*** (Windows) opens the file or folder just like you double-clicked it.
   * Type `open .` or `ii .` to open the current folder in the Finder / Explorer (the `.` is a shortcut that means "current folder")
-  * You should be inside your `lesson01` folder.
-Are you?
+  * This should have opened a file browser in the `lesson01` folder.
 Do you see your test files?
-Go ahead and close it
+Go ahead and close it now, we don't need that window.
-  * Type `cd ..` to move up to the previous folder (the `..` is the shortcut for "parent folder")
+  * Type `cd ..` to move up to the previous folder (the `..` is the shortcut for "parent folder").
+You should be back in the `ibcs` folder - use `pwd` to confirm that if you're not sure.

 Congratulations!
 You can now do some basic things in the command line.
 Welcome to hackerhood.